 What is a STEM Kit?

-A STEM Kit is a box of tools and activities designed specifically to teach Scientific Inquiry and the Nature of Science.
+A STEM Kit is a box of activities and experiments designed specifically to teach Scientific Inquiry and the Nature of Science.
+Each kit is designed to be guided inquiry and is paired with the current research that happening at CSU or around the world!

 How is a STEM Kit used in a classroom?